centreon/centreon-documentation/en/alerts-notifications/concepts.md

 ---
 id: concepts
-title: Concepts
+title: Possible statuses of a resource
 ---

-## Resources status

-Statuses are indicators for the hosts or the services.
+Statuses show the availability of a host, and the availability or performance of a service.
 Each status has a precise meaning for the resource.
 Each status is determined following the monitoring of the resource according to user-defined thresholds.